inm2/Damwon-Analysis/README.md

 This year (2020), DAMWON Gaming, the number 1 team from LoL Champions Korea (LCK) won the League of Legends World Championship.
 I wanted to use the data from their matches to be able to snapshot the year they had and to try to take an analytical dive into some of their successes.

 DISCLAIMER: I try to keep up with League of Legends as much as I can on the competitive scene, but my in-game knowledge is pretty low.
 This project will serve two purposes: 1.
-To make myself more informed about the game on at least a statistical level, and 2. to show some competency with coding in SQL and Python.
+To make myself more informed about the game on at least a statistical level, and 2. to work more with SQL and Python.

 ACKNOWLEDGEMENT: I'd like to thank my friend Quinn for helping me figure out what type of data would be valuable to visualize.